Find Grad Schools

 Doctor’s Degrees in Radiation Biology/Radiobiology

 A doctor's degree in radiation biology/radiobiology is offered at 3 colleges in the United States.
-This major attracts roughly equal numbers of men and women.
-Around 50 of these students are from underrepresented racial-ethnic groups.
-Also, 16.7% of radiation biology/radiobiology graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 29 were from an underrepresented racial-ethnic group.
+Also, 14.3% of radiation biology/radiobiology graduates were international students.

 Education Levels of Radiation Biology/Radiobiology Majors